 Outstanding students will be recognized for departmental and college-wide honors as well as certain scholarships.
 Students being honored will be notified in March.
-The convocation date is May 11, 2017.
+The convocation date is to be determined.
 If you are being inducted you will receive registration information.

 Selection of qualified students for all honors societies is made based on their standing in January of the relevant academic year.